JitterSystems/ShadowNet/README.md

-     With the jitter already sending packets at a random time, to further enhance the jitter, Entropy IAT was added so that between the packets being sent, they never send in the same randomized order (making the randomization of them being sent unpredictable) Added for every single byte leaving the machine, even to the Cover traffic and The Start/Disconnect delay, to the mac address changing and the dns requests
+     With the jitter already sending packets at a random time, to further enhance the jitter, Entropy IAT was added so that between the packets being sent, they never send in the same randomized order (making the randomization of them being sent unpredictable) Added for every single burst leaving the machine and The Start/Disconnect delay, to the mac address changing and the dns requests.

-12. 6 Hops instead of 3:
+13. 6 Hops instead of 3:

     ShadowNet now forces to route through 6 tor circuits, instead of the orignal 3 to further enhance privacy and anonymity.
     Makes it even more harder to be tracked that way (Because of this, connection may be a bit slower than usual but still functional and able to browse normally)

-13. Temporal Jitter:
+14. Temporal Jitter:

     Now, the crystal within the motherboard of your computer will not reveal the network hardware informations such as the make or model of it to a Global Surevillance Adversary like the NSA.
 Each packets within a burst has a entropy iat delay which further mitigates their tracking methods.
+An entropy IAT has been added to each burst leaving your machine and also to every single individual packets being sent.
+This adds a random delay to the timing of every packets.